 This 40-room Italianate-style villa that was built in the 1830’s was home to Sir Allan Napier MacNab, railway magnate, lawyer and Premier of the United Canadas and his family.
 Downton fans will love exploring this Hamilton landmark and discovering the Canadian perspective of the family who lived above stairs and the servants who lived and worked below.
 The Monarchy obsessed will also be interested to learn the castle’s connection to British royalty: Her Royal Highness The Duchess of Cornwall is the museum’s Patron and the great, great, great granddaughter of Sir Allan MacNab.

-If you were a fan of Downton’s Miss Patmore, Dundurn’s Cast Iron Chef Series on Saturdays in July will be right up your alley.
-The two-hour events start off with a tour of the Kitchen Garden, where you’ll help the gardener select the ingredients for what’s being cooked that day.
+If you were a fan of Downton’s Miss Patmore, Dundurn’s Historic Cooking Workshops will be right up your alley.
+Start off with a tour of the Kitchen Garden, where you’ll help the gardener select the ingredients for what’s being cooked that day.
 Then, you’ll take a seat in the outstanding historic kitchen below stairs and watch the cooks work their culinary magic on the cast iron range.
-The cost is $25 and includes some fresh herbs and a booklet of selected recipes for you to take home.
-The complete series can be purchased for $75.

 If you were captivated by the stories of the hard-working farm hands, like Timothy Drewe, who helped Downton farm the land, you must pay a visit to Myrtleville House Museum in Brantford.
 Built in 1837 for Allen and Eliza Good, the house tells the story of four generations of the Good family and their remarkable influence on development, politics and agriculture in this part of Ontario.
 The magnificent wood frame farmstead is a focal point of the site, which also features period gardens, a workshop with a blacksmith forge and icehouse, a smoke house and a bake oven.